Breeds Category Icon Breeds

 Pitbulls can come in a number of different colors.

-To understand what to expect from a White Pitbull, you need to know a little about the Pitbull’s history.
+To understand what to expect from a White Pitbull, you need to know a little about the American Pitbull Terrier’s history.
 In the 19th Century, the British favored dogfighting.
 They crossed Terriers and Bulldogs for their incredible strength and fighting ability.
 And it is these guys that were the Pitbull’s ancestors.
-The sport was banned, but their humans sailed them to America to continue the sport.
+Dogfighting was banned, but humans sailed them to America to continue the sport.

-There, the biggest and most powerful dogs were bred to create bigger dogs, and it was these larger dogs that became known as the American Pitbull Terrier.
-His dogfighting and rat pitting history has led to his unfair reputation today.
-But thankfully, he is becoming more popular and recognized as a family favorite.
+There, the biggest and most powerful dogs were bred to create bigger dogs, and it was these larger dogs that became known as the American Pit Bull Terrier (APBT).
+They were first recognized by the United Kennel Club in 1898.
+The APBT’s dogfighting and rat-pitting history has led to his unfair reputation today.
+But thankfully, he is becoming more popular and recognized as a favorite for many families.
 White versions of Pitbulls have always been around, as they are just the same as any other color Pittie.
 They are just rarer than other colored Pitbulls.

 White Pitbull Color Genetics Explained

-The white-colored Pitbull is rarer than, say, a pure black or a pure brown colored Pitbull.
+The white-colored Pitbull is rarer than, say, a pure black or a pure brown Pitbull.
 But why is he?
 Well, it’s all to do with the genetics behind his coloring.
-Genetics is a complicated subject, so here we break it down for you as simply as possible so that we don’t bore you.
-But to understand his white color, you need a little science lesson, so here goes…
+To understand his white color, we need to get into some of the science behind genetics.

-All animals, including the beautiful Pibble, are born from two parents.
-For a particular characteristic, each parent contributes one half of a gene, and together they make a whole gene.
+All animals get their genetic makeup from both parents.
+For a particular characteristic, each parent contributes one-half of a gene, and together, they make a whole gene.
 Each aspect of his body is determined by the makeup of each gene, including his coat color.
 There are dominant genes and recessive genes, and a dominant gene always prevails over a recessive one.

 All colored Pitbulls have two base coat colors determined by the locus ‘A’ allele, also known as the agouti gene.
 The two colors are black and red, and although this color can be affected by other genes, all dog’s coats are one of these colors.
 The ‘S’ allele determines the white-colored coat.